unibo-dtm-se-2425-AvianBlasters/report/sections/03-design/index.md

 The system employs several established interaction patterns to manage communication flow and maintain a clean separation of concerns.

 - Model-View-Controller (MVC): This core pattern decouples rendering (View) from game state (Model) and input handling (Controller).
-The flow is User InputHandlerImpl → GameControllerImpl → WorldImpl → GameViewImpl → Display.
+The flow is User `InputHandlerImpl → GameControllerImpl → WorldImpl → GameViewImpl → Display`.

 - Observer Pattern: This pattern is used to notify observers (e.g., the View) of state changes in the subject (Model).
-A GameController detects an entity's state change, and the GameView receives an update notification to render the new visual state.
+A `GameController` detects an entity's state change, and the `GameView` receives an update notification to render the new visual state.

 - Factory Pattern: Used to create new entity instances without exposing the creation logic to the rest of the application.
-For example, the GameController requests new entities from a ProjectileFactory, which then creates and returns them to the World.
-EnemyFactory, ProjectileFactory, PowerUpFactory are invoked by the controller or attack handlers to mint domain objects.
+For example, the GameController requests new entities from a `ProjectileFactory`, which then creates and returns them to the World. `EnemyFactory`, `ProjectileFactory`, `PowerUpFactory` are invoked by the controller or attack handlers to mint domain objects.

 - Command Pattern: This pattern translates user actions into command objects that are executed by a handler.
 An InputHandler captures a user action, which is then processed by the GameController to create a command for a Player to execute.

 ### Detailed Interaction Sequences

-- Game Loop Interaction: The main loop orchestrates continuous updates.
-GameController.run() iteratively calls InputHandler.handle_events(), GameController.update_game_state(), and GameView.render_world() at 60 FPS.
+- Game Loop Interaction: The main loop orchestrates continuous updates. `GameController.run()` iteratively calls `InputHandler.handle_events()`, `GameController.update_game_state()`, and `GameView.render_world()` at 60 FPS.

 ![Main game-loop tick](../../pictures/MainGameloop.png)

-- Player Shooting: A user's key press is captured by the InputHandler, processed by the GameController, and results in a Player.shoot() method call.
-This creates a projectile instance via a factory, which is then added to the World and rendered by the GameView.
+- Player Shooting: A user's key press is captured by the `InputHandler`, processed by the `GameController`, and results in a `Player.shoot()` method call.
+This creates a projectile instance via a factory, which is then added to the World and rendered by the `GameView`.

 ![Player Shooting](../../pictures/Playershooting.png)

 - Enemy hit → damage, death, score update: A projectile's movement triggers a collision check against an enemy.
-Upon collision, the Enemy.take_damage() method is called, and if the enemy is destroyed (is_dead()), it is removed from the World, and the player's score is updated.
+Upon collision, the Enemy.`take_damage()` method is called, and if the enemy is destroyed (`is_dead()`), it is removed from the World, and the player's score is updated.

 ![Enemy hit](../../pictures/Enemyhit.png)